zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

 # Monitoring your Application with Oracle Management Cloud

 ## Introduction
-This lab will walk you through the process on how to install an agent onto an existing application on the cloud.
+This lab will walk you through installing OCI's monitoring agent in an existing application on the cloud.
 First, you will download the agent, then move it to your virtual machine with the app from Lab 100, and unzip it.
-After you have confirm the agent is monitoring the application, you will then utilize entity discovery to better monitor the MySQL database in the environment.
+After you have confirmed the agent is monitoring the application, you will utilize entity discovery to monitor the MySQL database in the environment better.

 ### Objectives
 * Learn how to install, move and unzip cloud agents